bitrix24/b24restdocs/api-reference/sonet-group/sonet-group-setowner.md

 >
 > Who can execute the method: any user

 This method changes the owner of a group.
-It can be executed either by the network administrator or the current owner of the group.
+It can be executed either by the social network administrator or the current group owner.

 ## Parameters: